hacf-fr/hassRenaultZE/README.md

 ![example][exampleimg]

+## Requirements

+This component requires Home Assistant version 0.115 or greater.

 ## Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).